-Number of public officials who made public interest disclosures Nil Number of public interest disclosures received Nil Number of public interest disclosures (received since 1 Jan 2016) that have been finalised in this reporting period Nil
+Number of public officials who made public interest disclosures Nil Number of public interest disclosures received Nil Number of public interest disclosures in this reporting period Nil

-The Trust's internal reporting policy forms part of its Code of Conduct.
+The Trust's or Administrator's internal reporting policy forms part of its Code of Conduct.
 All staff sign the Code of Conduct each year at their performance review.